benjiec/curious-js/README.md

 ### REPL

-A script that opens up a node.js REPL and loads curious.js as `curious` is provided with `npm run repl`.
+A script that opens up a node.js REPL and loads curious.js as `curious` is available via `npm run repl`.

 ### Test framework